-Directed by Frank Capra, starring James Stewart, Jean Arthur (Easy Living, The More the Merrier), Claude Rains (Notorious), Astrid Allwyn (Hands Across the Table) and Edward Arnold (Easy Living), this film was nominated for eleven Academy Awards and remains timelessly excellent.
+Directed by Frank Capra, starring James Stewart, Jean Arthur, Claude Rains, Astrid Allwyn and Edward Arnold, this film was nominated for eleven Academy Awards and remains timelessly excellent.

 Jimmy Stewart plays naive, optimistic Jefferson Smith who runs a Boy Scout-esque organization.
 He’s appointed to the Senate by his state’s governor, who assumes that Smith will be easy to manipulate.
 Smith doesn’t realize that just about everyone in Washington is crooked, criminal, jaded, or all three, and eventually his innocent, honest idealism causes problems for some corrupt political bosses and politicians…his filibuster against these forces is cinematic magic!

 It’s a must-watch that unfortunately remains very relevant, but don’t worry, it’s not a downer.
 It’s one of my July 4th pics because even though it shows a dark side, it will still make you say “Hurray for democracy!
 Hurray for America!”
 Plus, it’s available to stream instantly on Netflix!
 Here’s the trailer.
 To buy this wonderful movie, click here!

 5. Stagecoach (1939)